 A few things people might find interesting about me are that I live in NYC, have an 800 square foot apartment, eat out at restaurants often, travel internationally several times a year, wear nice clothes, and keep my car in an attached garage near the elevator in my air-conditioned building.

-And I usually spend about $30k a year.
+And I usually spend less than $40k a year.
 How?
 My girlfriend shares the rent, I travel using points or stay with friends, and I drive a fuel-efficient Prius.

 I started my financial journey when I was 24, when my net worth was -$125k due to my student loans and credit card debt.
 I learned to be frugal because I had to be.

-I worked my tail off in sales for a few years, starting with a salary of $35k, eventually earning six figures a couple years later, and, by the time I left for business school at 27.
-I had saved and invested as much as I could, and my net worth had grown to about $0.
+I worked my tail off in sales for a few years, starting with a salary of $35k, eventually earning six figures a couple years later, and, by the time I left for business school at 27, my net worth had grown to about $0.
 I was proud.
 I chose a two-year MBA program for about $50k (including rent, meals, travel, books, etc.,) which was a fraction of the cost of most other top 20 programs.
 I qualified for 3% federal student loans, so I left my money in the market and let it grow.
 When I re-entered the workforce at 29, I pursued consulting, where I knew I would travel often, save money, meet a lot of people, and learn a lot.
 As my career has grown, so has my income - about 12% a year for 15 years.

 Early in 2017 I reached the crossover point, where I could finance my current lifestyle exclusively with passive income, saving 100% of my take home salary.
 I still work, though - harder than ever.
 Opportunity is out there, and I won't find it sitting on my couch.